neptune-ai/neptune-client-scale/README.md

 Waits for all locally queued data to be processed by Neptune (see [`wait_for_processing()`](#wait_for_processing)) and closes the run.

 This is a blocking operation.
-You should call the function at the end of your script, after your model training is completed.
+Call the function at the end of your script, after your model training is completed.

 __Examples__